sdace9719/chain-reaction/README.md

 ## Game Rules

-- The game is played on a 9x9 grid.
+- The game is played on a nxn grid.
 - It is a 2-player turn-based game.
 - In each turn, a player selects a square to place an atom.
 - When a square is selected, the number of atoms in that square increases by one.